-- 2. The company has not been declared a wilful defaulter by any bank or financial institution or any other lender. - 3.
-Term loans have been used for the object for which they were obtained. - 4.
-The company has not used funds raised for a short term basis for long term purposes. - 5.
+- 1. The company has not made any default in the repayment of loans to banks, government, debenture-holders, etc. then the amount and period of default. - 2.
+The company has not been declared a wilful defaulter by any bank or financial institution or any other lender. - 3.
+Term loans have been used for the object for which they were obtained. - The company has not used funds raised for a short term basis for long term purposes. - 5.
 The company has not raised any money from any person or entity for the account of or to pay the obligations of its associates, subsidiaries or joint ventures. - 6.
-The company has not raised any loans during the year by pledging securities held in their subsidiaries, joint ventures or associate companies. - 10.
-Funds raised and utilisation - 1.
+The company has not raised any loans during the year by pledging securities held in their subsidiaries, joint ventures or associate companies.

+10. Funds raised and utilisation

 The company has not raised any funds from a public offer (equity or debt capital) during the year.
-Thus, this clause is not applicable. - 11.
-Fraud and whistle-blower complaints - 1.
-There has not been any fraud by the company or any fraud done on the company Thus, this clause is not applicable. - 12.
-Compliance by a Nidhi - 1.
-This clause is not applicable since the company is not a NIDHI company.
+Thus, this clause is not applicable.

+11. Fraud and whistle-blower complaints

+1. There has not been any fraud by the company or any fraud done on the company Thus, this clause is not applicable.

+12. Compliance by a Nidhi

+1. This clause is not applicable since the company is not a NIDHI company.